RedGuff/YetAnotherSoundGeneratorForKwave/README.md

 # YetAnotherSoundGeneratorForKwave
-Yet Another Sound Generator for Kwave, ASCII fomat.
+Yet Another Sound Generator for Kwave, ASCII format.
 Unfinished, but may be functional, horrible sound.